HepLib/SWIG/README.md

 # SWIG
-SWIG interface to other languages
+HepLib SWIG interface to other languages